crate/cloud-reference/docs/subscription-plans.rst

 CRFREE
 ------

-This plan is aimed at new users who want to test and evaluate our offerings and is perpetually free to use.
+This plan is aimed at new users who want to test and evaluate CrateDB Cloud and is perpetually free to use.
 Every user can deploy one free tier cluster in their organization without adding a payment method.
 This plan also doesn't consume any